 Hitch measurement

-Despite Camco publishing different tutorials and instruction manuals, users tend to be confused about hitch adjustment.
-The ReCurve r6 comes with a 16 inches pre-installed hitch.
-The correct measure method is measuring from the ground to the ball coupler.
+Although Camco offers a range of tutorials and instruction manuals, users often find hitch adjustment to be a perplexing task.
+The ReCurve r6 comes equipped with a pre-installed 16-inch hitch, and the precise measurement process entails gauging the distance from the ground to the ball coupler.

-So, per calculation, the recurve r6 hitching steering for the tow vehicle becomes 20 by ⅞ inches.
-Some users complained that the recurve r6 sway control doesn’t pair with their trailers no matter how they try.
+Consequently, the ReCurve r6’s hitching steering for the tow vehicle necessitates a calculation of 20 by ⅞ inches.
+Some users have reported difficulties pairing the ReCurve r6 sway control with their trailers, despite various attempts.

 Ergonomic weight distribution